 Abstract

 Unlike the classical distributed consensus protocols that enable a group of agents to reach an agreement regarding a certain quantity of interest in a distributed fashion, the distributed biased min-consensus protocol (DBMC) has been proven to handle the advanced complexity of solving the shortest path problem.
 Such a protocol is commonly incorporated as the first step of a hierarchical architecture in real applications, such as robot path planning and the management of dispersed computing services.
 However, a major limitation of DBMC is the lack of results regarding its convergence within a user-assigned time frame.
-In this paper, we first propose two control strategies to ensure that the state error of DBMC decreases exactly to zero or a desired level within a finite time specified by the user.
-This paper further investigates the nominal DBMC itself.
-By leveraging small-gain based stability tools and embedding DBMC into a framework applicable to such tools, this paper also proves the global exponential input-to-state stability of DBMC, outperforming its current stability results.
+In this article, we first propose two control strategies to ensure that the state error of DBMC decreases exactly to zero or a desired level within a finite time specified by the user.
+This article further investigates the nominal DBMC itself.
+By leveraging small-gain-based stability tools and embedding DBMC into a framework applicable to such tools, this article also proves the global exponential input-to-state stability of DBMC, outperforming its current stability results.
 Simulations are provided to validate the efficacy of our theoretical results.

 | Original language | English |